Maja Chwalińska: 2021

 Chwalińska again found Clara Tauson to be a stumbling block when she played her first tournament of the year in Fujairah, losing to the Dane in the quarterfinals.
 She lost to Yuan Yue in the first round of qualifying for the Australian Open in Dubai before reaching the semifinals of a $25k tournament in Grenoble, but aggravated her wrist injury in Altenkirchen the following week and had to withdraw after winning her first match.

 She then went to Argentina for a series of $25k tournaments, but contracted COVID-19 and had to return home after quarantining without playing a match.

-2022: Grand Slam debut and first win
+2022: WTA Tour, major debuts and first win

 She qualified for her first major at the 2022 Wimbledon Championships defeating No. 2 seed CoCo Vandeweghe in the final round of qualifying.
 She won her first major match defeating Kateřina Siniaková in the first round.

+2024: First WTA 125 singles and doubles titles

+Partnering Katarzyna Kawa, Chwalińska won her first WTA 125 doubles title at the Argentina Open, defeating Laura Pigossi and Mayar Sherif in the final which went to a deciding champions tiebreak.
+The following week she won her maiden WTA 125 singles title at the Florianópolis Open in Brazil, overcoming Ylena In-Albon in the final in straight sets.
+Alongside Laura Pigossi, she also won the doubles title at the same tournament, defeating Nicole Fossa Huergo and Valeriya Strakhova in the final.
+On 9 December, Chwalińska reached a new career-high WTA singles ranking of world No. 128.